Barbara Holdridge: Post-Caedmon

 Holdridge founded Stemmer House Publishers in 1975, the first general book publishers established in the state of Maryland.
 Stemmer published both fiction and non-fiction works.
 The company became known for its children's books, and their International Design Library.
 In 2003 she sold Stemmer House Publishers.

-Holdridge taught publishing at Loyola College as an Adjunct Professor where she taught book publishing and writing.
+Holdridge taught book publishing and writing at Loyola College as an adjunct professor.
 She created Apprentice House Publishers as a hands-on learning project for her courses.
 The Loyola Department of Communications took it over as an ongoing publishing entity.